-Many of our activities will be held in and around the Day's Inn Hotel in Donegal, PA, located just a few hundred yards from from Exit 91 of the Pennsylvania Turnpike and a two-hour drive from the Pittsburgh International Airport.
+Our main event will be the Saturday picnic at the Day's Inn Hotel in Donegal, PA, located just a few hundred yards from from Exit 91 of the Pennsylvania Turnpike and a two-hour drive from the Pittsburgh International Airport.

-Noon Meal - If you live nearby, please bring a meat dish, side dish or a dessert to share.
-We will provide cold soft drinks, hot coffee and mid-afternoon snacks.
-No alcoholic beverages, please.
-A freewill donation will be taken to offset costs.
-We will have drawings for keepsake prizes, such as small quilts, magnets, and potted plants.
-Tables will be set up against the walls so you may display keepsake heirlooms old photo albums, letters, artifacts — for all to enjoy.
+If you live locally, please bring a meat dish, side dish or a dessert to share, while we will provide cold soft drinks and hot coffee.
+No alcoholic beverages allowed, as per longstanding policy.
+Keepsake prizes will be given away, such as small quilts, magnets, potted plants and books.
+Tables will be set up so that you may display keepsake heirlooms old photo albums, letters, artifacts — for all to enjoy.

-Evening Supper - For those who are interested, we will plan to gather for an evening supper at a nearby restaurant.
+For those who were interested, we will gather for Saturday evening supper at Brady's Restaurant in nearby Acme, PA.
 Details to come.

 ~ Why the Pittsburgh Region? ~